Consumer medicine information

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking this medicine.

-Some medicines and NICOTINIC ACID may interfere with each other.
+Some medicines may interfere with NICOTINIC ACID and affect how it works.
 These include:

 • certain medicines used to lower high blood pressure